 It certainly came as a surprise when one VPN provider, ExpressVPN, offered to send us the Linksys WRT 1200AC router with its services baked in by way of a customised firmware.

-Note that in our case, the router was already preconfigured, but owners of the WRT 1200AC or the WRT 1900AC/S (the only two Linksys routers that support the native ExpressVPN option) will be able to install this particular firmware.
+Note that in our case, the router was already preconfigured, but owners of the WRT1200AC, the WRT3200ACM or the WRT1900AC/S (the only three Linksys routers that support the native ExpressVPN option) will be able to install this particular firmware.

 A couple of points here: changing the firmware of your router is not for the faint hearted and there’s a small chance that you could brick (break) your device during the process.